Rajpratik71/Mininet-wiki/FAQ.md

 ### Why can't I ping Google?

 You can't ping Google because your Mininet network is not connected to the internet.
 This is usually a good thing!
+Usually Mininet networks use a non-routable IP address range like 10.0.0.0/8.

-But you can set up NAT if you like.
+However, you can set up NAT if you like.

 ### How can I set up NAT?